Congratulations! You had an article written about your art.

-How widely you share the article and how you share it depends on the importance of the article (not all articles are created equal) and the format in which it was published.
+The extent to which you share the article and how you share it depends on the importance of the article and the format in which it was published.

-Who will care about this as much as you?
+Who will care about this news as much as you?

 Who will be happy for you?